isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-leopard-gecko-eat/index.md

 Dubai roaches and Turkestan cockroaches move slowly and are unable to climb walls this makes it easier to collect them as food when needed.

-Do not feed your Leopard Gecko with cockroaches found in your shower/bathroom or damp areas these are usually non
+Do not feed your Leopard Gecko with cockroaches found in your shower/bathroom or damp areas these are usually non-nutritious and poisonous.
-- nutritious and poisonous.

 ###  3. Crickets

 Crickets are known to have a relatively good amount of proteins for your Leopard Geckos growth, unlike the mealworms and roaches.

-They have low
-- fat content and can easily be dusted with other artificial food supplements when feeding your Leopard Gecko.
+They have low-fat content and can easily be dusted with other artificial food supplements when feeding your Leopard Gecko.

 Crickets are popular since their movement, behavior, and biting give Leopard Gecko a chance to acquire hunting skills.